tobytcc/WAR-based-soccer-valuation/README.md

 The NBA uses a more fluid and advanced version of WAR, looking to standardise statistics across roles.
 NBA's [VORP](https://www.basketball-reference.com/leaders/vorp_career.html) metric, Nate Silver's [RAPTOR](https://fivethirtyeight.com/features/how-our-raptor-metric-works/) metric, or John Holliger's [PER](https://www.basketball-reference.com/about/per.html) metric all attempt different methods at valuing the average difference in value for players.

-We will take a non-rigid approach, **relying on machine learning techniques to determine the overall value of differences in all statistics to a statistical average**.
+We will take a non-rigid approach, **relying on dimensionality reduction techniques to determine the overall value of differences in all statistics to a statistical average**.
 We will be comparing players to a theoretical average in their position and in the same league.
 We can then use this model-estimated statistic to estimate a theoretical valuation for every player based on their underlying statistics over their past 5 seasons.

-## Reflection

-*Learning Experience - to be added*

 ## Approach